 Grab the FREEBIE by entering your email in the box at the bottom of this post.
 This post contains affiliate links which means I earn a tiny commission when you use my links at no cost to you.

 Day One: Starting journals will take practice and modeling just like any classroom routine or procedure.

 Make it a Routine: Just like any other part of your day, make journal time consistent.
-Reinforce it as a routine or procedure so students know what to expect and what is expected of them.
-You know your students and classroom best so make a journal routine that works for you and your students.
+Reinforce it as a routine or procedure, so students know what to expect and what is expected of them.
+You know your students and classroom best, so make a journaling routine that works for you and your students.

 Example: Our journal time routine is: sit at the table, write your name, draw the picture, and write on the line.
 Then they read it to me and go do the table time activity until school is over.